|The summit was aimed at initiating the process of educational innovation, al-Thani said [WISE]

 "Normally when innovation is addressed, we accentuate the role of industry, technology and business sectors and I believe that this approach is both simple and naïve," she said.

 "Innovation should be … the force which exerts human energy and guides it wisely for the purpose of expanding human intelligence and creativity."
+'Triumph of humanity'

 As part of that approach, the summit included discussion on the role of technology and social networking tools to improve literacy, and increase access of information to more people around the world.